Optimal enzyme rhythms in cells: Optimal enzyme profiles

-The fitness synergy matrices ($\Fuu$ and $\Fux$ for static changes, $\Futut$ and $\Futxt$ for rhythmic changes) contain the local curvatures of $\Ftemp$ with respect to $\duvb$, $\dxvb$, $\uvt$, and $\xvt$ and describe the shape of the fitness landscape around the reference state.
-They depend on the kinetic model, on cost and benefit function, and on the fitness functional used (fitness-averaged or state-averaged).
-If the reference state is known, the matrices can be easily computed with the help of MCA (see appendix \ref{sec:AppFitness})\footnote{The synergy matrices $\Futut$ and $\Futxt$ depend on the frequency.
-In the limiting case of slow oscillations ($\omega \rightarrow 0$), and assuming a fitness-averaged fitness functional, the matrices can be obtained from the static synergy matrices by $\Futut(\omega=0) = \half \Fuu$ and $\Futxt(\omega=0) = \half \Fux$.}.
-In Eq.~(\ref{eq:deltafexpansion}), the first term in brackets describes the effect of static perturbations, while the second term describes the effect of rhythms at frequency $\omega$.
-Irrelevant terms have been omitted from the formula: terms that contain only $\dxvb$ and $\xvt$ do not matter for the choice of enzyme profiles; terms that are linear in $\duvb$ vanish because of the optimality condition $\fv_{\rm u}=0$ in the reference state; terms that are linear in $\uvt$ cannot lead to time-average shifts.
-The expansion Eq.~(\ref{eq:deltafexpansion}) holds for harmonic perturbations of a single frequency.
-In the second-order approximation used (and assuming a time-independent fitness function), there are no synergies between perturbations of different frequencies, and no synergies between static and periodic perturbations.
-For mixed perturbations with multiple frequencies, we can sum or integrate over contributions from different frequencies\footnote{This linear superposition is only possible if the higher-order terms (beyond the quadratic expansion) are neglected, if our fitness function is not explicitly time-dependent, and if our combined solution does not violate any constraints (see SI \ref{sec:HigherHarmonics}).}.
+The shape of the the fitness landscape near the reference state depends on the local curvatures of $\Ftemp$ with respect to $\devb$, $\dxvb$, $\esymbolvt$, and $\xvt$, contained in the fitness synergy matrices ($\Fee$ and $\Fex$ for static variations, $\Fetet$ and $\Fetxt$ for periodic variations) as components.
+The synergies depend on the kinetic model, on cost and benefit functions, and on the type of fitness functional used (state-average or fitness-average fitness).
+If the reference state is known, the curvature matrices can be easily computed with formulae from {\MCA} (see appendix \ref{sec:AppFitness})\footnote{The synergy matrices $\Fetet$ and $\Fetxt$ are frequency-dependent.
+If we assume slow oscillations ($\omega \rightarrow 0$) and a fitness-average fitness functional (see appendix \todo{B}), the matrices can be approximated by $\Fetet(\omega=0) = \half \Fee$ and $\Fetxt(\omega=0) = \half \Fex$, based on the static synergy matrices.}.
+What can we learn from the fitness expansion in Eq.~(\ref{eq:deltafexpansion})?
+The first bracket term describes the effect of static perturbations (and enzyme adaptation), while the second bracket describes the effect of parameter rhythms (and adaptative enzyme rhythms) at frequency $\omega$.
+In the formulae, irrelevant terms have been omitted: terms that depend only on $\dxvb$ and $\xvt$ do not matter for the choice of the enzyme profiles; terms linear in $\devb$ vanish because of the optimality condition $\fv_{\rm u}=0$ in the reference state; and terms linear in $\esymbolvt$ do not lead to any shifts on time average.
+The expansion formula Eq.~(\ref{eq:deltafexpansion}) holds for sine-wave perturbations of frequency $\omega$.
+Due to the second-order approximation (and assuming a time-independent fitness function), there are no synergies between perturbations of different frequencies, or between static and periodic perturbations.
+To compute the effects of mixed perturbations with multiple parameters and multiple frequencies, we can sum or integrate over the adaptive responses at different frequencies\footnote{A linear superposition is only possible if higher-order terms (beyond the quadratic expansion) are neglected, if our fitness function is not explicitly time-dependent, and if our combined solution does not violate any constraints (see SI \ref{sec:HigherHarmonics}).}.